Azure/aks-engine/docs/topics/monitoring.md

 - [Prometheus](https://prometheus.io/) for metrics collection and storage
 - [Grafana](https://grafana.com/) for dashboard and visualizations

 The extension wires up these components together.
-Post-deplyoment of the Kubernetes cluster, you just have to retrieve Grafana admin password (Kubernetes secret) and target your browser to the Grafana endpoint.
+Post-deployment of the Kubernetes cluster, you just have to retrieve Grafana admin password (Kubernetes secret) and target your browser to the Grafana endpoint.
 There is already a pre-loaded Kubernetes cluster monitoring dashboard, so out-of-the-box you will have meaningful monitoring points with the extensibility that Prometheus and Grafana offer you.

 ## Grafana and Influx DB